RileyMathews/react-automated-deployment/README.md

 1. json will let us parse the json file we created earlier
 1. subprocess will let us run terminal commands from the python script
 1. mimetypes will give us some handy functionality to process file content types for use when we upload are build products to s3
+1. shutil allows us to delete the entire build folder that is already there before we run a new one

 ```
 def get_content_type(file):